Geannelis hit 2-for-4 and earned the win on the mound for the Minutemen.

 The junior right-handed pitcher was taken in the 28th round of the Major League Baseball Draft.

-Mike Stone is entering his 26th season as the head baseball coach at the University of Massachusetts, after returning to his alma mater in 1988 from the University of Vermont.
-In his first 25 seasons, the Minutemen have compiled a 619-547-3 (.531) record.
+Mike Stone completed his 28th season as the head baseball coach at the University of Massachusetts in 2015, after returning to his alma mater in 1988 from the University of Vermont.
+In his 28 seasons, the Minutemen have compiled a 664-636-3 (.511) record.

 Since his hiring as head coach in 1988, Stone has led the Minutemen to eight Atlantic 10 regular season titles, two Atlantic 10 Tournament crowns and two NCAA Tournament appearances.
 He has also guided the Minutemen to the Beanpot Championship six times, most recently in 2012.
 Respected as one of the nation's elite coaches, Stone became the all-time winningest coach in UMass history when the Minutemen swept a doubleheader from Saint Joseph's on May 8, 2001.
 In 2004, he won his 500th career game on March 7, when the Minutemen defeated Rider in the first game of a doubleheader, 6-5.
 In 2007, Stone won his 500th game as UMass skipper on April 7 in a 5-4 victory over Rhode Island and collected his 600th win at the helm for the Minutemen on March 23, 2012, when UMass came from behind to defeat Fordham, 5-4.